Language selection

 The original fishing chapters in Annex IV (1985) expired in 1992.
 Between 1992 and 1998, Canada and the U.S. were unable to reach agreement on new fishing arrangements.
 In 1999, government-to-government negotiations between the 2 countries resulted in successful renewal of long-term fishing arrangements under the PST.

-In 2008 and 2018, the Pacific Salmon Commission (PSC) recommended a new 10-year agreements to the Governments of Canada and the United States for the conservation and sharing of Pacific salmon.
+In 2008 and 2018, the Pacific Salmon Commission (PSC) recommended new 10-year agreements to the Governments of Canada and the United States for the conservation and sharing of Pacific salmon.
 The product of intense negotiations, the agreements advanced science-based conservation and the sustainable harvest of salmon migrating across the U.S.-Canadian border.

 Contact us